 The School of Business Administration currently has 16 full time permanent faculty consisting of 12 tenured or tenure-track faculty who hold terminal degrees in their discipline and 4 instructors who have a minimum of a master's degree in their discipline.
 A full-time faculty member at USCA is on a nine-month contract and carries a teaching load of 12 undergraduate hours or 9 graduate hours per Fall and Spring semesters.
 In addition, 9 qualified adjuncts and faculty within the USC System who are located on the USC Sumter campus teach undergraduate courses for the School of Business Administration.
 Summer teaching assignments provide additional remuneration to faculty at a rate of 2.5% of the 9-month base salary per semester hour.
 The current full-time equivalent (FTE) of faculty in the School of Business Administration is 20.5.
-With the modification of an adjunct position and the addition of two tenure track positions, the FTE will grow to 23.
-This is sufficient to cover the additional teaching associated with the proposed MBA and to minimize an impact on the existing undergraduate program.
+With the modification of an adjunct position and the additional teaching associated with the proposed MBA and to minimize an impact on the existing undergraduate program.